Shopify/mobile-buy-sdk-ios/README.md

 The Mobile Buy SDK includes a number of targets and schemes:

 * **Buy**: This is the Mobile Buy SDK static framework.
+This is a fat binary that includes arm and i386 slices.
 This build is based on the current build configuration.
 To build a universal framework that can run on a device and on the Simulator and to be included in your app, please refer to the `Universal Framework` target below

 * **Buy Dynamic**: This is the Mobile Buy SDK dynamic framework.
 Please refer to the installation section above.